ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 - Developing scientific workflows and producing experiments and data.
 - Tools to explore and visualize results data
 - Integrate with the **ESA Project Results Repository (PRR)** for long-term data storage
-- Publishing datasets, code, and results to the EarthCODE Open Science Catalog.
+- Publishing datasets, code, and results to the Open Science Catalog.

 Providers offering **FAIR Infrastructure Platforms** deliver compute and data for executing scientific workflows at scale, including:
 - Provide scalable compute resources for big data Earth Observation (EO) analysis.